KevGildea/KevGildea.github.io/_posts/2021-03-19-Euler-Axis-Vector-Mapping.md

 </p>

-implementation of user-defined axis approach:
+Implementation of user-defined axis approach:
 ```python
 def Vector_mapping_UDaxis(vec1, vec2, axis):
     """ Calculate the rotation matrix that maps unit vector a to align with unit vector b along an user defined axis"""